theaevia/aeviasite/README.md

 # Aevia Site — Journal + CMS

-This repo contains the main SPA (Vite + React + Wouter), the Express server, and an Astro sub‑app that powers the SEO‑friendly Journal with a Git‑based CMS (Decap).
+This repo contains the main SPA (Vite + React + Wouter), the Express server, and an Astro sub‑app that powers the SEO‑friendly Journal with a Git‑based CMS (TinaCMS).

 ## Quick Start (Local)